sakshine108/valaya/README.md

 ### Encryption

-Files uploaded to our servers are encrypted with AES using a 32 byte encryption key.
+Files uploaded to our servers are encrypted with 256 bit AES encryption.
 Only you can decrypt your files. **Keep in mind that if you lose your encryption key you will not be able to access your files, so make a backup.**

 # Documentation